 A good part of maturity is demonstrating that we are happy despite what happens around us.
 We have the right and the responsibility to decide how we react to adversity.

 Adversity can bring sadness and bitterness.
 It's beyond our capacity to remain steady under all conditions.
-When we experience adversity, we must decide—as soon as we can collect ourselves—how we will react to it.
-This can be extremely difficult to do.
-But it's a personal decision each of us must make.
+When we experience adversity, we must decide how we will react to it as soon as we can collect ourselves.
+This can be extremely difficult, but it's a personal decision each of us must make.

-When we find ourselves flooded with destructive emotions, it's often wise to wait until the next morning to make decisions regarding those emotions.
-It may take us several days or longer to calm down.
-But we must gather ourselves as soon as we can so we can make wise choices.
+When flooded with destructive emotions, it's often wise to wait until the next morning to make decisions about them.
+It may take us several days or longer to calm down, but we must gather ourselves as soon as possible to make wise choices.

-At the opposite end of the "Who am I?" scale are those who claim to know themselves very well, and therefore are sufficient.
+At the opposite end of the "Who am I?" scale are those who claim to know themselves very well and, therefore, are sufficient.
 Such a notion inhibits future maturity.
-Maturity is awareness.
+Maturity requires awareness.
 Can anyone truthfully say they are sufficiently mature?

 Dealing with adversity can be the greatest challenge we will face.
 But, I affirm that as life progresses, what counts most toward our individuality and self-worth is what decisions we make and how we react to adversity.